Join us!

 Why join us?

-“Volunteering at Bolara 60 was a hugely rewarding experience: I learnt an enormous number of new skills, very fast, in a friendly and supportive atmosphere.
-It is challenging, sometimes non-stop, and hard work so not for the faint-hearted, and with huge bonuses of a beautiful setting and gorgeous food and company.
-And you couldn’t ask for better hosts: Anna and Matt are interesting, and interested, people, who really care for and look after their volunteers.
-I highly recommend Bolara 60 as a place to volunteer!”
+“A hugely rewarding experience: I learnt an enormous number of new skills, very fast, in a friendly and supportive atmosphere.
+It is challenging, sometimes non-stop, and hard work so not for the faint-hearted, and with huge bonuses of a beautiful setting and gorgeous food and company.”
+(Eleanor, UK)

-We look for people who will really enjoy living and working at Bolara 60, people who bring a positive attitude as well as useful skills.
-It is an opportunity to learn how a rural guesthouse works; to develop your cooking, gardening, housekeeping and management skills, perhaps in a completely new context; to meet guests from near and far; and to spend time in a beautiful peaceful rural area, learning about food, culture and society in Istria.
-All positions will suit people who thrive in a busy social context, who want to do and learn about everything that Bolara 60 has to offer, and who are ready to get stuck into any job, hard-working, reliable and self-motivated.
+This is an opportunity to learn how a rural guesthouse works; to develop your cooking, gardening, housekeeping, guest service and team-working skills, perhaps in a completely new context; to meet guests from near and far; and to spend time in a beautiful peaceful rural area, learning about food, culture and society in Istria.

-Our past interns and employees report many benefits from their stays with us.
+Our past interns and employees report many benefits from their placements with us.
 Here are those often cited:

 • learning a lot about food, cooking, baking and preserving, including cooking extremely seasonally and with minimal waste, and using up gluts from the garden